 Conquer your budget with these money saving tips for new homeowners.

 Congrats!
 You've signed your names on the dotted line and are officially living in your new, shared space.
-While owning a home is a major milestone, the cash outflow doesn't end when you close the sale.
+While owning a home is a major milestone, the cash outflow doesn't end when you close the sale, and you might be in search of ideas on how to save money in your new place.
 On top of your mortgage payment, you'll need to shell out for basic household operating costs and regular maintenance (not to mention unexpected repairs)—all of which can create a serious dent in your budget.
 But that doesn't mean you're doomed to a life filled with ramen noodle dinners in order to stay on track.
-Instead, follow this list of smart household habits that can help you save big, no scrimping required.
+Instead, follow this list of smart household habits and money saving tips that can help you save big, no scrimping required.

 1. Keep Up With Routine Maintenance

 It might seem like a nuisance at first, but proper upkeep around the house is one of the most important ways to cut unnecessary costs.
 After all, if you leave filters, gutters, water heaters and refrigerator coils unattended, you may end up shelling out thousands of dollars for repairs.
 Changing (or cleaning) AC and heating filters each month lowers your energy consumption by 5 to 15 percent, not to mention helps you breathe easier.
 Cleaning coils on the back of your refrigerator with a vacuum helps the compressor save energy, and can even increase the life span of your fridge.
 And at least once a year, you should clean the debris from the gutters and flush the water heater to remove built-up sediment.
 Even if these tasks require small costs up front, they'll definitely pay off in the long run.